-Masters of Arts In Organizational Leadership – Healthcare
+Online Master's Degree Organizational Leadership – Healthcare

 Navigate the Complexities of the Healthcare Industry

 The Master of Arts in Organizational Leadership with a Healthcare concentration is designed for current and future leaders in healthcare who need to hone their skills to lead in team-based, diverse settings.
-Given the often complex and dynamic nature of the healthcare field, this concentration seeks to provide the skills necessary to lead positive change in organizations, ethical governance of programs, and increase effectiveness in the day-to-day managing of healthcare departments.
+Given the often complex and dynamic nature of the healthcare administration field, this concentration seeks to provide the skills necessary to lead positive change in organizations, ethical governance of programs, and increase effectiveness in the day-to-day managing of healthcare departments.

-The program equips students with the faculties to lead the changing healthcare environment through the development of interpersonal competencies, critical thinking, and ethical reasoning.
+This online master's degree program equips students with the faculties to lead the changing healthcare environment through the development of interpersonal competencies, critical thinking, and ethical reasoning.
 Students who complete this degree will have learned to examine the foundational models and theories of leadership; to initiate change by applying their learning and developing their own individual leadership style; and how to solve complex healthcare administrative issues.

 Immersed in constructivist, collaborative online courses, students engage in peer-to-peer exchanges, active participation discussion forums, and critical dialogue and debate with instructors to prepare them to create sustainable and positive change within the healthcare field.